lucidlactose/lucidlactose/README.md

 🔭 I’m also deepening my knowledge in React and Java.

 💬 Ask me about my familiarity with a technology.
-I've messed around quite a bit.

-⚡ Fun fact: I don't have deep knowledge, but I know a little about alot of things.
+I don't have projects, but I have messed around quite a bit.

+⚡ Fun fact: I mess around with music, art, and language.

+📫 Want to chat?
+Official business here: [e-mail](mailto:jesusvillarruel98@gmail.com).
+Unofficial is whereever you find me.

 <!--
 **lucidlactose/lucidlactose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.